 The 19th century marked one of the most important moments for floral design.

-Arrangements became exuberant, overflowing with flowers and foliage, while roses took absolute centre stage.
+Arrangements became exuberant, overflowing with flowers and foliage, while roses took absolute pride of place.

 But perhaps its greatest contribution was the birth of floriography, the so-called "language of flowers".

 Each species conveyed a different message: love, friendship, hope, fidelity, or gratitude.
-In an era when expressing feelings openly was not always possible, giving flowers became a form of communication.
+In an era when expressing feelings openly was not always possible, giving flowers became a powerful way to communicate.

 We still retain part of that symbolism today when choosing specific flowers for weddings, anniversaries, or special celebrations.